By: Julio Olmo

-The plunge from that Mountain Top would turn out to be one Hell of free-fall though…
+The plunge from that Mountain Top has turned out to be one Hell of a free-fall though.

-Being labeled back then as The City of Champions by the national media, would catch up with us eventually and it did!
+Being labeled back then as The City of Champions by the national media, caught up with us big time.

 It’s difficult to rank one sports team from another during that era, but the Philadelphia Flyers remain as untouchable as they come nowadays.

 The faithful loves the orange and black.

 The Flyers originally were granted to Philadelphia in 1967 as part of an expansion move by the National Hockey League.

 So basically, the fans gave birth to the franchise and as far as we’re concern…win, lose or tie – The Flyboys are much more than just a hockey team.

 The Flyers are family and…Nothing is stronger than Family!

-The Flyers’ fabled Broad Street Bullies’ days might be well behind us nowadays, but their reputation lives on for posterity inside NHL history books forever and the Flyboys one day will rise again!
+The Flyers’ fabled Broad Street Bullies’ days might be well behind nowadays, but their reputation lives on for posterity inside NHL history books forever and the Flyboys one day will rise again.

 The national media, along with other NHL hierarchy, labeled them thugs and goons because of all of their antics, but those very same softies had to come begging on their hands – and knees! – so the Broad Street Bullies could defend the NHL’s honor in 1976.

 Until the Flyboys got a hold of them that is, and punk the Russians right back inside their locker-rooms at the old Spectrum.